alextheperson/Frap-Ray-Zorcher/README.md

 # Frap-Ray-Zorcher

 ## Insparation
-This game is based of of Spaceman Spiff an alter ego of Calvin from Calvin and Hobbes.
+This game is based of of Spaceman Spiff, an alter ego of Calvin from Calvin and Hobbes.

 ## Keybinds
 |Key       |Use                    |